Fourth Children: Genesis and staff

 In 1993, Neon Genesis Evangelion studio Gainax submitted a presentation for the series entitled New Century Evangelion (tentative name) Proposal (新世紀エヴァンゲリオン (仮) 企画書, Shinseiki Evangelion (kari) kikakusho) with synopses of the planned episodes.
 The proposal was published the following year.
 For the first twelve episodes, Gainax followed it with only a few minor script alterations.
 From the thirteenth episode onward, the production deviated from the writers' original plan and the proposal.
 According to Michael House, American translator for Gainax, Neon Genesis Evangelions main director Hideaki Anno initially intended to give the story a happy ending; during production, however, he realized he had created problematic characters and changed his plans.
-Hiroki Azuma, a cultural critic who interviewed Anno, said that Anno began criticizing obsessive anime fans – known as otaku – he considered closed-minded and introverted as the series aired and created a more-dramatic, introspective mid-series story.
+Hiroki Azuma, a cultural critic who interviewed Anno, said that Anno began criticizing obsessive anime fans – known as otaku – whom he considered close-minded and introverted as the series aired and created a dramatic, introspective mid-series story.
 As noted by Azuma, while Evangelion parodied previous anime and used "a lot of clichés" in the first part, Anno later subverted the anime tropes; comic characters like Asuka and Toji "must not be seriously injured" in an anime, but Anno broke the implicit expectations with the public making them injured in battle.
+Beginning with "Lilliputian Hitcher", the production ran into severe scheduling problems because of delays in episode delivery.
+Gainax had completed only twelve episodes by the time the series began airing after nearly two years of production, leaving the staff to produce the remaining fourteen in just six months—roughly one-third of the time they had spent on the first twelve.